-Our multi-disciplinary team of healthcare providers have extensive experience with persons who have sustained traumatic injuries or fractures.
+Our multi-disciplinary team of healthcare providers has extensive experience with persons who have sustained traumatic injuries or fractures.
 This team is focused on returning an individual to their normal activities of daily life.
-This team of Occupational Therapist, Chiropractors, Physiotherapists, and Registered Massage Therapists and other professionals will address limitations in range of motion, strength, and function while also managing pain in order to meet each individual’s unique goals.
-Our team will work closely with your Orthopedic Surgeon and implement their treatment protocols for continuity of care and best rehabilitation results.
+This team of Occupational therapists, Chiropractors, Physiotherapists, Registered Massage Therapists, and other professionals will address limitations in range of motion, strength, and function while also managing pain to meet each individual’s unique goals.
+In addition, our team will work closely with your Orthopedic Surgeon and implement their treatment protocols for continuity of care and best rehabilitation results.

 WHAT CAN I EXPECT ON MY FIRST VISIT

 A healthcare provider will assess treatment planning to initialize the Program of Care.
 The assessment includes the following: taking a complete medical history, subjective evaluation of the primary complaints related to the injury, a thorough physical examination including range of motion evaluation, orthopedic testing, muscle testing, and neurological testing.
 The healthcare provider will also administer outcome measures to obtain baseline measures of pain and function.
 These may include but are not limited to the Numeric Pain Rating Scale (NPRS), the Oswestry Disability Index, the Neck Disability Index (NDI), and the Lower Extremity Functional Scale (LEFS), or the Upper Extremity Functional Scale (UEFS).

 The healthcare provider will also assess for possible Yellow flags, which can indicate psychological risk factors that may impact their recovery due to behavior, expectations, and recovery from injury.
 Finally, a discussion on achievable goals from the treatment program will be discussed, and the responsibilities of the person served and the healthcare provider throughout the program.

 WHO CAN ENROLL